floragunncom/search-guard-kibana-plugin/README.md

 In some cases, when Kibana doesn't provide the required core functionality, we must patch.

-  - `yarn patch:kibana:samesite`

-    The patch makes it possible to work with Kibana, which is embedded in an iframe on a third party website.
-We must do it because now (Thu Apr 23 2020) Kibana is still using hapi v17.
-And hapi added support for SameSite=None in hapi v19.0.0.
-Read more about [SameSite=None](https://www.chromestatus.com/feature/5633521622188032) and [SameSite](https://web.dev/samesite-cookies-explained/).

   - `yarn patch:kibana:dev:es_compatibility`

     The patch is only for the developers!
 It doesn't work in a production environment.
 The patch makes it possible to run Kibana with nodes where an old Elassticsearch version is used.